choo121600/airflow/airflow-core/docs/installation/upgrading_to_airflow3.rst

 Key Import Updates
 ^^^^^^^^^^^^^^^^^^

-While ruff can automatically fix many import issues, here are the key import changes you'll need to make to ensure your DAGs and other code import Airflow components correctly in Airflow 3.
+While ruff can automatically fix many import issues, here are the key import changes you'll need to make to ensure your Dags and other code import Airflow components correctly in Airflow 3.
 The older paths are deprecated and will be removed in a future Airflow version.

 .. list-table::